 All of this often raises another question, though: “Who’s to say whether my valuation is accurate or not?“

 And the answer is simple – it’s the customs agent.

 The bottom line is this: if your valuations seem about right, you’re likely to not go under scrutiny.
 In our case, customs didn’t even open most of our boxes.
-But the moment you try to be funny and value your $150 watch at $30 to save a bit of money, they’re likely to go through all of your stuff and present you a list of what THEY think the values are.
+But the moment you try to be funny and value your $150 watch at $30 to save a bit of money, they’re likely to go through all of your stuff and present you with a list of what THEY think the real values are.

 That’s resulted in situations where, say, a lot with a self-declared value of around $1,000 has been revalued by the customs at $5,000.
 And that’s a situation that you probably don’t want to end up in, considering it means an additional $1.2k in tax.

 Wait, so, how much is the tax anyway?

 There are some exceptions to this where you also need to pay import duty (either 5% or 12% on top of the VAT) but for most household items, you’ll be paying the standard 18% tax.

 For example, according to the customs bill, we paid the additional 12% import duty on only one item… a measuring cup.

 There are also cases where you qualify for a discount, such as if you’re a diplomat or if you can prove that the import is temporary.